Arripis trutta: Habitat and biology

+In a human context

+Arripis trutta is a major traditional food for Māori.
+Many tribes would migrate to river mouths in summer months, when kahawai would swarm.
+Kahawai could be caught using flecks of iridescent pāua shells, or by using a pā kahawai, a specialised hook that incorporated pāua shell in the design.
+The name kahawai is specific to Māori language, as the word is not used for any similar species of fish across Polynesia.

+Early European settlers to New Zealand did not like the fish, describing it as dry, coarse and flavourless.
+Over time the fish grew in popularity, and is now one of the most caught recreational fish in the country.

 Fisheries

 Arripis trutta are caught in coastal waters, frequently in the vicinity of estuaries and off coastal beaches.
 Most of the commercial landings are caught using purse seines and spotter planes may be used to find the large schools They may also be taken as bycatch of purse seine and trawl fisheries pursuing other schooling species like snapper, mackerel and trevally.
 Although they are fished for throughout southern Australia, the main landings are in southern New South Wales and Eastern Victoria.
 The flesh of this species is not very popular with consumers and a high proportion of the landings have been used as pet-food or bait.
-In New Zealand the principal commercial fishing areas are north of Kaikoura in the South Island, off the coast of North Island and in the Cook Strait.
+In New Zealand the principal commercial fishing areas are north of Kaikōura in the South Island, off the coast of North Island and in the Cook Strait.
 Fisheries New Zealand manages that nation's fishery to maintain the population of A trutta at roughly 52% of the stock which was present before modern commercial fisheries began and in 2019 the population was well above that target.

 Recreational fisheries

-Arripis trutta are highly prized by recreational fishermen, especially for anglers fishing from beaches and rocks.
+Arripis trutta are highly prized by recreational fishers, especially for anglers fishing from beaches and rocks.
 Anglers tend to catch this species using light tackle or by fly fishing and it is said to be a "sporting catch".